 In order to achieve lasting impacts on patient safety and quality, it’s important for behavioral health organizations to have a streamlined process in place for monitoring the follow-up management process after an incident or event occurs.
 For example, medication errors are common within the behavioral healthcare setting.

 One study found that medication discrepancies in a mental health facility occurred in 69% of discharges and 43% of admissions, and of these, 24% and 18% respectively were judged to be potentially harmful.
 (7)

 With the use of an incident reporting system, those medication errors would be immediately routed to the appropriate supervisors, and action plans, root cause analysis, and/or peer review could then be conducted within one central system.

 Because behavioral health practitioners must often respond to life-threatening emergency situations such as suicide threats, the ability to instantly report the event from any Internet-enabled device has helped to improve crisis response services among mental health professionals.
 (6) A cloud-based patient safety technology can be accessed from any type of device, making it more efficient for care teams to respond to events and protect the health and safety of their patients.

 Turning seemingly disparate data into a comprehensive patient safety strategy requires robust analysis and visualization tools.
 Utilizing tools such as customized dashboards with drill-through analytics allows healthcare teams to turn vast amounts of data into actionable decisions that drive results.

 Simplified information sharing, improved follow-up management, increased accessibility, and access to dashboards and analytics are just a few of the many benefits of implementing a patient safety technology within the behavioral healthcare setting.
-Performance Health Partner’s Patient Safety Solution places patients first and helps behavioral health organizations drastically improve quality of care.
+Performance Health Partner’s Incident Reporting System for Behavioral Health places patients first and helps behavioral health organizations drastically improve quality of care.
 To learn more, visit performancehealthus.com/patient-safety or schedule a demo.